freezernick/ue-gjapi-core/README.md

 ### C++

 The plugin utilizes a singleton to store your data.
-Every important action is static and globally accessible.
+All of the plugin functionality is static and globally accessible.

 ```c++
 // To get started you have to call the `UGameJolt::Initialize` function